felipemeriga/Emberblast/README.md

 ## TODO List

-- add capability of adding traps to the map
+- add attribute to SideEffect class to skip turns from certain players
 - implement skills to find items on the map
-- Add more skills for Rogue
 - Add more skills for knight
 - Add more custom skills
 - Add more side-effects
 - Add probability to side-effects
 - Test Level up velocity

-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